-1. The students' need for affiliation, growth and acquisition of Jewish knowledge.

-2. Parents' need to know their children will continue to experience a Jewish presence when away from home.

-3. The community's need for continuity, for not losing its members at this vulnerable time to assimilation and intermarriage.

-4. The community's need to have a source of young adults who will think of making a lay or professional community.
+- 1. The students' need for affiliation, growth and accuisition of Jewish knowledge. - 2.
+Parents' need to know their children will continue to experience a Jewish presence when away from home. - 3.
+The community's need for continuity, for not losing its members at this vulnerable time to assimilation and intermarriage. - 4.
+The community's need to have a source of young adults who will think of making a lay or professional communitment to working in the Jewish community.

-1. A more affiliated, better Jewishly educated young adult population.

-2. A population with a greater appreciation for the pluralistic nature of the Jewish community.

-3. Minimal services provided to thousands of students who currently are without; more substantial services to thousands who are currently underserviced.
+- 1. A more affiliated, better Jewishly educated young adult population. - 2.
+A population with a greater appreciation for the pluralistic nature of the Jewish community. - 3.
+Minimal services provided to thousands of students who currently are without; more substantial services to thousands who are currently underserviced.